jordifebrer/ng-samples/README.md

-ng-samples: AngularJS single-page app examples:
+## ng-samples

+Mini samples:

+* preview: How to use AngularJS to preview/filter an input text using AngularJS two way binding.
-* iframes: Simple example of how to use AngularJS to display different iframes.
+* iframes: How to use AngularJS to display different iframes.